CHTC/chtc-website-source/staff/docs/Schedule_Calendar.md

 *Name*: First Last

-*ShortName*: Your file name, should be unique and obviously you.
-Good choice for George Washington would be "gwashington".
+*ShortName*: (Optional, defaults to First Name if not specified) Should be unique and obviously you.
+If your name is “George Washington” and George Foreman also works in your group, “GeorgeW” would be a good choice.

 *corehours*: A description of your corehours that is displayed.
 Format is not important.
 Example is "9:00 AM to 5:00 PM"